 Congratulations, as you know by now, there is no more relevant or exciting field to enter.
 At National University, you can obtain a bachelor in psychology online or on-campus to launch your career in a dynamic field.
 Here are steps you can take to get started on earning your psychology degree:

 National’s Bachelor of Arts in Psychology equips you with a thorough introduction to the discipline of psychology and prepares you to pursue a higher degree in a more focused area if you choose to do so.
-You can learn more about the degree and National’s psychology faculty on our program page.
+You can learn more about all the social sciences & psychology degrees offered by National University here.